-Eligibility Criteria: The Alleghany Foundation is organized for charitable purposes, and grants are awarded to organizations which are tax-exempt under the IRS Section 501(c)(3) and are not private foundations as described under Section 509(a) as well as to qualifying political subdivisions.
+The Alleghany Foundation is organized for charitable purposes, and grants are awarded to organizations which are tax-exempt under the IRS Section 501(c)(3) and are not private foundations as described under Section 509(a) as well as to qualifying political subdivisions.
 Priority is given to organizations serving the Alleghany County, Covington, and Clifton Forge areas with an emphasis on new and different endeavors to improve the community’s quality of life.
 Although the Foundation has not established inflexible limitations upon the purposes for which it will award grants, in general, grants will not be made for debt reduction, endowment funds, or ongoing general operating expenses or existing deficits.
+Whereas The Alleghany Foundation places a priority on project-support, there are times when general operating support is deemed critical to sustain non-profits in the region.
+Thus, general operating support is considered for entities closely aligned with the Foundation’s strategic priorities on a case-by-case basis.
+Grants are not made to individuals or religious organizations.
 In addition, requests that are not of a recurring nature are given preference.
 (Applicants are encouraged to review the Foundation’s Strategic Plan.)

 - Economic Transformation – Harness our region’s strengths to develop a vibrant, diverse and higher-wage economy that can compete in the global marketplace.

 - Educational Excellence – Seeks to invest with institutions, such as our local public schools and community college to move our school systems forward from “Good to Great.”